Home » Drawing Tutorials » Basic Tutorials » How to Draw a Car in Perspective

 How to Draw a Car in Perspective

-Most often we draw cars from the side, but in this instruction, we will show you how to draw a car in perspective.
+Most often we draw cars from the side, but in this tutorial, we will show you how to draw a car in perspective.

 There are linear perspective and aerial perspective.
 The rules of linear perspective tell us that all receding parallel lines converge at one point.